EVOLUTION OF PHYSICS - ANCIENT INTERPRETATIONS

 We owe a lot to the Indians, who taught us how to count, without which no worthwhile scientific discovery could have been made.

 It is worth mentioning the amazing strides in science and mathematics in ancient Greece.
 More than 3500 miles away from India, in Greece a man named Aristotle was carrying out pioneering advancements in science.
 Aristotle was one of the first natural scientist, without him we would never have achieved amazing developments in modern science.
-Though most of his theories are proved to be wrong he still remains one of the greatest Greek philosopher and polymath (a polymath is a person who is well versed in various subjects/topics).
+Though most of his theories are proved to be wrong he still remains one of the greatest Greek philosopher and polymath.

-One of the early prevailing idea which spread around the world was that the Earth was at the centre of universe and all other celestial bodies including the sun revolved around it, this concept is referred to as the 'Geocentric model of the universe'.
+One of the earliest and most widely accepted ideas during ancient times was the belief that the Earth was at the center of the universe, with all other celestial bodies — including the Sun — revolving around it.
+This concept came to be known as the ‘Geocentric Model of the Universe’.

 Figure 3: the Ptolemaic Geocentric model by Portuguese cartographer Bartolomeu Velho